mark1russell7/Iris/README.md

 * **DataStructures** contains all sorts of Data Structures that I've replicated.
 Check out my Binomial Queue, Cuckoo Hashed Hashmap (For actually guaranteed O(1) time) and my Splay Tree.

 * **Chess** contains two things:
-	1. my first program ever! a very slow game of chess with graphics and many cool functionalities like automatic game save, PGN export, and it even tells you all your valid moves!
+	* My first program ever! a very slow game of chess with graphics and many cool functionalities like automatic game save, PGN export, and it even tells you all your valid moves!
-	1. chess written with graphics in 50 lines of java! (did it as a self-challenge)
+	* Chess written with graphics in 50 lines of java! (did it as a self-challenge)

 * **Work in Progress** contains a Data Structure I was working on for a while that I will continue on at some point